 As a result of its Qualifying Transaction, the Company acquired all of the issued and outstanding shares of Minsud Resources Inc. ("MSR") by way of a three cornered amalgamation resulting in the amalgamation of MSR and 1830835 Ontario Inc., a wholly owned subsidiary of the Company, to form MAI (the "Minsud Transaction").
 At the time of the completion of the Minsud Transaction, MAI became the owner of 95% of the issued outstanding shares of MSA, which was previously held by MSR.
-As at September 30, 2015, MAI held 56,451,699 of the 56,994,299 outstanding common shares of MSA, representing an ownership interest of 99.05%.
-Subsequent to September 30, 2015, MAI subscribed for an additional 15,000,000 shares of MSA.
+As at December 31, 2015, MAI held 69,951,699 of the 70,494,299 outstanding common shares of MSA, representing an ownership interest of 99.23%.

 As of the date of this MD&A, the members of the Company's Board of Directors are Alberto Francisco Orcoyen (Non executive - Chairman), Carlos Alberto Massa (President and Chief Executive Officer), Howard Coates (Vice-President-Exploration), Scott White, Diego Perazzo, Hugo Dragonetti (Jr) and Carlos Adamo.
-As of the date of this MD&A, Mr. Orcoyen, Mr Adamo and Mr. White form the Company's audit committee.
-All members of the Company's Board of Directors were elected as Board members at the annual Shareholders' Meeting held October 16, 2015,
+As of the date of this MD&A, Mr. Orcoyen, Mr Adamo and Mr. White form the Company's audit committee, and Mr. Orcoyen, Mr Adamo and Mr Perazzo form the compensation committee.
+All members of the Company's Board of Directors were re-elected as Board members at the annual Shareholders' Meeting held October 16, 2015,

-The Board of Director is made up of a majority of indendent directors in accordance with the TSX-Venture Exchange policies being them Alberto F. Orcoyen, Carlos Adamo, Scott White and Hugo Dragonetti (Jr).
+The Board of Director is made up of a majority of indendent directors in accordance with the guidance of TSX-Venture Exchange policies being them Alberto F. Orcoyen, Scott White, Carlos Adamo and Hugo Dragonetti (Jr).